JetBrains/intellij-sdk-docs/tutorials/action_system/grouping_action.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 If an implementation requires several actions, or there are simply too many actions that overload the menu, the actions can be placed into groups.
-This tutorial demonstrates adding an action to an existing group, creating a new action group, and action groups with various actions.
+This tutorial demonstrates adding an action to an existing group, creating a new action group, and action groups with a variable number of actions.
 The sample code discussed in this tutorial is from the code sample [`action_basics`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/code_samples/action_basics).

 Some content in this tutorial assumes the reader is familiar with the tutorial for [Creating Actions](working_with_custom_actions.md).